SpanishPear/spanishpear.github.io/posts/graduating.md

 # "Graduating"

-**note**:
- - this content is in early access, and accessible by link only, or by stalking my github repo.
+As of a few days ago, I have submitted my last assessment at the University of New South Wales (UNSW)!

 &nbsp;

-As of a few days ago, I have submitted my last assessment at the University of New South Wales (UNSW).
-My marks indicate I have passed my final (and only one this term) course (Professional Issues and Ethics in Information Technology), and given I have enough to pass (I am **very** ethical), I technically have finished my degree!
+Fortunately my marks indicate I have passed my final course[^0] , and given I have enough to pass, I technically have finished my degree!